 How the Odometer works in GpsGate

-A odometer is something that measures the total distance a vehicle has traveled.
+An odometer is something that measures the total distance a vehicle has traveled.
 There are two types of odometers in GpsGate.
-One that is handled by the device.
-And another that is a server side odometer.
+Device odometer and server/virtual odometer.

 Reports and tracks

 All reports and tracks will use the enabled odometer.
-If server Odometer is used (GPS distance) it will be used for tracks and reports.
-If only device odometer is enabled it will be used for tracks and reports.
-If no odometer is enabled GPS distance will be used.
+If no odometer is enabled, GPS distance will be used.

-When you change odometer, you need to reprocess reports and tracks for the change to take effect on historical data.
+If you change odometer, you need to reprocess reports and tracks for the change to make effect on historical data.
 New data will always use the current selected odometer.